hpi-swa/trufflesqueak/README.md

 ### Setting Up A New Development Environment

-It is recommended to use [Eclipse Oxygen][eclipse_oxygen] with the [Eclipse Checkstyle Plugin][eclipse_cs] for development.
+It is recommended to use [Eclipse][eclipse_downloads] with the [Eclipse Checkstyle Plugin][eclipse_cs] for development.

-1. Run `mx eclipseinit` to create all project files for Eclipse.
+1. Run `mx eclipseinit` in GraalSqueak's root directory to create all project files for Eclipse.
 2. Import all projects from the [graal] repository which `mx` should have already cloned into the parent directory of your GraalSqueak checkout during the build process.
-3. Import all projects from the `graalsqueak` repository.
+3. Import all projects from GraalSqueak's root directory.
 4. Launch [`GraalSqueakLauncher`][graalsqueak_launcher] to start GraalSqueak.

-Run `mx --help` to list all commands that may help you develop GraalSqueak.
+Run `mx --help` and `mx squeak --help` to list all commands that may help you develop GraalSqueak.

 ## Contributing